-Why do I have a constant pressure from top to bottom of my nose?
+Question: Why do I have a constant pressure from top to bottom of my nose?
 Also difficulty breathing sometimes with mouth closed.
 I also think that there is odor from my sinus.
+Is this one of the symptoms of chronic sinusitis?

 Thanks for your question.
 While it is impossible to say for sure from your description, it is quite likely that you have a sinus infection.
 Sinuses are spaces around the nose that make mucous and drain into the nose.
 If the sinus openings get blocked, the mucous cannot drain and one tends to get a secondary bacterial infection.
 This can feel like a pressure sensation.
 The swelling of the lining of the nose makes it difficult to breathe freely through the nasal passageways.
 Bacteria growing in the closed environment of the blocked sinuses can make pus which will have a bad odor.